doesburg11/SelfishAltruist/selfish_altruist/Readme.md

 ## Summary

-A simple ecological model, consisting of three agent types: Predators, Prey, and GrasPatches.
+A simple ecological model, consisting of three agent types: Predators, Prey, and GrasSelfishAltruistAgentes.
 The Predators and Prey wander around the grid at random.
 Predators and Prey both expend energy moving around, and replenish it by eating.
-Prey eat GrassPatches, and Predators eat Prey if they end up on the same grid cell.
+Prey eat GrassSelfishAltruistAgentes, and Predators eat Prey if they end up on the same grid cell.

 If wolves and sheep have enough energy, they reproduce, creating a new wolf or sheep (in this simplified model, only one parent is needed for reproduction).
 The grass on each cell regrows at a constant rate.
 If any wolves and sheep run out of energy, they die.